Welcome to Threads.

 Woodleigh School's Inaugural Art Exhibition and Resident Artist Program.

-Artists from across Australia are invited to donate 2D works, apply for a $10,000 residency, and celebrate creativity, community and connection in an Arts Education setting.
+Artists from across Australia are invited to donate 2D works, apply for a $10,000 residency and celebrate creativity, community and connection in an Arts Education setting.

-Register to exhibit
+Register to Exhibit

-All artworks will be displayed anonymously and sold at the same price point of $100.
 From students through to working artists, everyone will display and sell their works as peers, and buyers purchase works without bias.

 Once your registration has been received, we’ll send your artist pack directly to your nominated address.